MicrosoftEdge/WebView2Samples/WebView2APISample/documentation/Testing-Instructions.md

 10. Expected: The JavaScript elements on https://www.bing.com are rendered again

 #### Toggle Web Messaging

 Test that enables/disables web messaging\

 _It is enabled by default._

 1. Launch the sample app.
 2. Go to `Scenario -> Web Messaging`
 3. Go to `Settings -> Toggle Web Messaging`
 4. Expected: Message box that says `Web Messaging will be disabled after the next navigation.`
 5. Click `OK` inside the popup dialog and click `Reload`
-6. Expected: Scenario in section `Posting Messages` wouldn`t work
+6. Expected: Scenario in section `Posting Messages` wouldn't work
 7. Repeat step 3
 8. Expected: Message box that says `Web Messaging will be enabled after the next navigation.`
 9. Repeat step 5
 10. Expected: Scenario in section `Posting Messages` works as described

 #### Toggle Fullscreen allowed

 Test the allows/disallows Fullscreen mode\

 _It is allowed by default._

 1. Launch the sample app.
 2. Load [this sample video](https://www.youtube.com/watch?v=JE8KNQFwMzE&feature=youtu.be&t=943) and request it in full screen mode
 3. Expected: The video element is allowed to be displayed full screen